Remark on the local well-posedness of compressible non-Newtonian fluids with initial vacuum: Proof of Theorem

 where $E_\varepsilon^k(t)= C_\varepsilon \big(\|\rho^k(t)\|_{L^\infty} +\Vert \nabla \rho^k(t)\Vert_{L^3} \big)^2 + C \Vert \nabla u^k (t) \Vert_{L^\infty}$ and $C_\varepsilon>0$.
 By virtue of estimate \eqref{3.24}, we have $\int_0^t E_\varepsilon^k(s)\,ds \leq \tilde{C} + \tilde{C}_\varepsilon t$ for all $t\leq T^\ast$ and $k\geq 1$.

 By combining \eqref{3.25} and \eqref{3.27-28} we deduce the analogue of \cite[Eq.
-(3.29)]{choe_kim1}, which is the key point to prove that $(\rho^k, u^k)$ converges to $(\rho, u)$ in a strong sense, where $(\rho, u)$ is the solution to the original problem \eqref{depart}.
+(3.29)]{choe_kim1}, which is the key point to prove that $(\rho^k, u^k)$ converges to $(\rho, u)$ in a strong sense, where $(\rho, u)$ is the solution to the original problem \eqref{depart} with initial data $(\rho_0^\delta, u_0^\delta)$.
 Moreover, by the lower semi-continuity of the norm, the couple $(\rho, u)$ enjoys the following regularity estimate

 Further details are omitted here. \end{proof}